Fourth Week of January 2021

 □ The Financial Supervisory Service orders six P2P firms to suspend operations over “annual rates exceeding 24%" … with the issue being whether platform fees should be treated as interest.

-▶ Why suspend P2P firms when policy is simultaneously pushing for expansion in medium-rate lending products?
+▶ Why suspend P2P firms when policy is simultaneously pushing the expansion of medium-rate lending products?

 ▶ Reason 1.
-Because they fall outside the government’s preferred voluntary framework.
+Because they are not “voluntary."

 ▶ Reason 2.
 Because the medium-rate lending market itself is too small.
 Yet it still has to be shared among existing commercial banks, KakaoBank, K Bank, and even Naver.
 There is limited room left for smaller players.